ldstep/ldstephensnet/content/notes.md

 # Notes

 *Notes are shorter random posts, kinda like a microblog.
-They have their own RSS feed: [https://ldstephens.net/notes-feed.xml](https://ldstephens.net/notes-feed.xml)*
+They have [their own RSS feed](https://ldstephens.net/notes-feed.xml)*

 ---